Fishing industry in Switzerland: 19th century: Federal and cantonal regulation

-In 1887 the rainbow trout was introduced to Lake Geneva and other Swiss waters from its native North America at a time when the true féra, long one of the most popular and abdundant fish in Lake Geneva, was being fished to extinction.
+In 1887 the rainbow trout was introduced to Lake Geneva and other Swiss waters from its native North America at a time when the true féra, long one of the most popular and abundant fish in Lake Geneva, was being fished to extinction.
 (Note: Today it has been substituted with the close relative the palée, successfully reintroduced to Lake Geneva from Lake Neuchâtel.)
 It has remained popular with diners but not with fishermen since it tends to eat the eggs of native species.
 Another North American transplant, catfish, was introduced at the end of the century by a Geneva city councilor who had found it delicious on a trip to Canada.
 It has thrived despite being another species fishermen resent because it eats primarily the eggs and fry of other species.
 The experience led later to laws regulating the introduction of nonnative fish species.